-Protecting Ohio Seniors
+Protecting Ohio’s Seniors

-The term “Elder Law” refers to the citizenry an attorney serves rather than the type of work handled.
+The term “Elder Law” refers to the clients an attorney serves rather than the type of work handled.
 The legal issues facing the elderly are often complex and interrelated.
 Thus, it is important for an attorney to be familiar with the many laws and regulations affecting seniors in areas such as Medicaid, Medicare, Real Estate, Social Security, Disabilities, Nursing Homes, Probate, Insurance, Health Care, Housing, Elder Abuse, Banking and Investments, Mental Health, Trusts, Pensions, Assets Preservation Transfers, and Taxes.
 Apparent solutions to problems in one area can often create problems in other areas.

 Elder Law is complicated by the vast types of law that it encompasses.
 These include but are not limited to:

-- Preservation/transfer of assets seeking to avoid spousal impoverishment when a spouse enters a nursing home
+Preservation/transfer of assets seeking to avoid spousal impoverishment when a spouse enters a nursing home

-- Medicaid claims and appeals of benefit denials
+Medicaid claims and appeals of benefit denials

-- Disability planning for the elderly as well as the disabled
+Disability planning for the elderly as well as the disabled

-- Social Security and disability claims & appeals
+Social Security and disability planning

-- Estate and Income Tax Planning
+Estate and Income Tax Planning

-- Estate Planning, including planning for the management of one’s estate during life and its disposition upon death through the use of trusts, wills and other planning documents
+Estate Planning, including planning for the management of one’s estate during life and its disposition upon death through the use of trusts, wills and other planning documents

-- Administration and management of trusts and estates
+Administration and management of trusts and estates

-- Long term care placements in nursing home and life care communities
+Long term care placements in nursing home and life care communities

-- Conservatorships and guardianships
+Conservatorships and guardianships

-- Retirement, including public and private retirement benefits, survivor benefits and pension benefits
+Retirement, including public and private retirement benefits, survivor benefits and pension benefits

 An Elder Law Attorney is aware of the real life problems, health and otherwise, that people experience as they age.
 They are tied into a system of social workers, psychologists, geriatric care managers, and other elder care professionals who may be of assistance to their clients.